shopbeam/flash-widget-example/README.md

 ### 2. Embed swf widget

-In order to create our own custom flash widget, we just need to grab a few atributes:
+In order to create our own custom flash widget, we want to grab a few attributes from the widget pastecode:

 - img width and height attributes
 - img id attribute
 - img src (product image url) attribute
 - img data-shopbeam-url attribute

-And use them in a flash object embed, here's an example for the provided example swf widget:
+We want to add these attributes to a flash object embed, here's the code we are using for the example swf widget on our [Demo Page](http://shopbeam.github.io/flash-widget-example/demo/public/):

 ``` html
 <script class="shopbeam-script" type="text/javascript" src="https://www.shopbeam.com/js/widget.loader.js" async="true">